RumoOr/Snips-Neustart/README.md

       sam install assistant
       ```

+4. During installation you will asked for entering your `wolfram alpha api key` and the filepath of your `google cloud account file.json`

-3. You can debug potential errors with `sam service log` or `snips-skill-server`
+5. You can debug potential errors with `sam service log` or `snips-skill-server`

 ## Usage